-Will certainly use this recipe for all my last minute bread needs.
+I will certainly use this recipe for all my last-minute bread needs.

-I have tried lots of bread machine recipes and this is my new favourite white bread.
-Excellent white bread and soft for making sandwiches or whatever!
+I have tried lots of bread machine recipes, and this is my new favourite white bread.
+Excellent white bread and soft for making sandwiches!

 Read more about ExpressBake at Bread Maker Cycles Settings.